sendgrid/docs/source/API_Reference/SMTP_API/unique_arguments.md

 {
   "unique_args": {
     "customerAccountNumber": "55555",
-    "activationAttempt": "1"
+    "activationAttempt": "1",
+    "New Argument 1": "New Value 1",
+    "New Argument 2": "New Value 2",
+    "New Argument 3": "New Value 3",
+    "New Argument 4": "New Value 4"
   }
 }
 {% endcodeblock %}

-These arguments can then be seen in posts from the SendGrid Event Webhook.
+These arguments can then be seen in posts from the [SendGrid Event Webhook]({{root_url}}/API_Reference/Webhooks/index.html).
 The contents of one of these POST would look something like this:

+<h4>Example Webhook Post Data</h4>
 {% codeblock lang:json %}
 {
   "sg_message_id": "145cea24eb8.1c420.57425.filter-132.3382.5368192A3.0",